Property Investment Opportunities – Real of Fake?

 Remember my blog about how to make the YPC team laugh out loud?
+Here's some for property investment opportunities.
 (The subject was a property investment scam doing the rounds.)

-Very often clients ask us our opinion of these type of deals and we always try to help them understand why the deals are too good to be true.
+Very often clients ask us our opinion of these type of deals and we always try to help them understand why the Property Investment Opportunities and deals are too good to be true.

 Take it from me get rich quick is for fools with more money than sense.
 Out of the millions of people who try to get rich quick each year a very very tiny few ever make it.
 People have lost their homes over it, so be warned.
 If you read my investment education blog regularly or have read my book The 3 + 1 Plan, you'll already understand that the safest way is get rich slow.

 However, if you have come across something that you consider to be the best thing since sliced bread, then you really really really need do your due diligence.

 Happily, due diligence is relatively easy these days by using various credible websites to find information on the target property investment opportunity.
 Some of the websites may even be Government websites and if you have access to RP Data it's a powerful tool for research of the property investment opportunities.
 So get on the web and really dig deep and see what you can find out about property investment opportunities.
 Forums about property investment opportunities are another good source, although the information may just be someone-else's opinion and unreliable.

 Next, ask tough questions of the people trying to sell you the investment in the first place.
 Are they using high pressure sales tactics?
 If they are, stop taking their calls.
 Most of all think very carefully about the ways it could go wrong and how hard/easy it would be to put it right.
 Ask yourself: